nickserv/danamccurdy.com/_posts/2017-07-12-the-world-of-identity.md

 ---
 The most important thing
 about another human being
-is not who they are.
+isn't who they are.

 In the world of identity,
 they are only
 who they think they are,
 or who you think they are.

-And so, in that world,
+In that world,
 we are merely snapshots
 in each other's minds,
 images frozen